mrbid/porydrive/README.md

 It doesn't really seem to get any better than 1 hidden layer with 32 - 64 units.

+It would be interesting to now train this Keras model on data collected from human input and not the simple "AutoDrive" algorithm.

 ## Downloads

 ### Snapcraft